hiterboy963/theng-cryptography-final-assignment/README.md

 ### Short Description of my project

-My project is to build a secure document-signing tool that ensures document integrity and authenticity using the Asymmetric Cryptography algorithm (RSA) and the Hashing algorithm (SHA-256).
-This tool works by letting users generate their RSA public/private key pairs with the private key encrypted with a password, then sign their document with the generated private key to generate the document signature.
+My project is to build a secure document-signing tool that ensures document integrity and authenticity using the Asymmetric Cryptography algorithm (RSA), symmetric cryptography algorithm (AES), and the Hashing algorithm (SHA-256).
+This tool works by letting users generate their RSA public/private key pairs with the private key encrypted using AES with a password, then sign their document with the generated private key to generate the document signature.
 When users want to verify the document, they will use the signer's public key on the document signature to detect if the file has been tampered with or corrupted.

 ### Installation & Setup Instructions